StartupAPI/users/README.md

 		UserConfig::$mysql_user = '...username...';
 		UserConfig::$mysql_password = '...password...';

-4. Run make to generate database tables and other submodules and files required by the different parts of StartupAPI users.
+4. Run make to generate database tables and other submodules and files required by the different parts of Startup API.

 		make